jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 10 – Using AI for System Design

 **Abstract:**
 AI can code functions, but it can also architect systems.
-We’ll use vibe coding techniques to design a small service from scratch—APIs, databases, observability strategy—and watch the AI help reason about trade-offs like scalability and cost.
+I'll use vibe coding techniques to design a small service from scratch (APIs, databases, observability strategy) and show how the AI helps reason about trade-offs like scalability and cost.

 ### Outline
 1. **Reframing AI as an Architect** – From syntax helper to system thinker.